hirsch-lab/aneuxdb/README.md

 **Aneurysm isolation:** GMTK offers two cut tools to isolate the aneurysm, implemented as extensions for the GMTK FileViewer.
 With the *planar* method (extension: `ex:cut`), the aneurysm domes are delineated using planar cuts.
 The placement of cut planes is facilitated using the centerlines of the parent vessels.
 With the *ninja* method (extension: `ex:scissor`), the aneurysm domes are isolated using non-planar, free-form cuts.

 Both methods require manual input by an operator.
-It is recommended to clean the surface meshes of the isolated aneurysm domes once more after cutting (remeshing, no smoothing) to remove seams or other artifacts caused by the cutting routines.
+It is recommended to clean the surface meshes of the isolated aneurysm domes once more after cutting (re-meshing, no smoothing) to remove seams or other artifacts caused by the cutting routines.

 Figure 3 illustrates all cut configurations relevant for the Aneux morphology database.
 The cut planes / seams were determined according to a set of predetermined rules.
 (Link, [**TODO**])